 Typically, there’s little friction keeping an Uber driver from switching apps and becoming a Lyft driver if Uber slows down.
 When Uber drivers always have the option to do jobs for either Uber or Uber Eats, however, it means less downtime and more utilization.
 And if Uber can incentivize drivers to stick around in this Uber ecosystem, then bundling services in this way could be a powerful way to differentiate from Lyft.

-Uber’s fate will soon play out in the public markets.
+Uber’s fate now belongs to the public markets.

 To be a successful public company, Uber must bring down its costs and increase its revenues.
 The company’s leadership has spoken publicly and experimented with various methods of doing this, from delivery to carpooling to scooters and autonomous cars.
 Whether or not these services can find traction, profitability, and growth — and bring down Uber’s biggest cost centers without driving new expenses up too much — will be key to Uber’s success in the future.